You’ll love this classic crockpot beef chili with just 8 ingredients (and that’s counting salt and pepper!).

 Saute the meat and onions in a dutch oven, drain the fat, then return to the pot with the rest of the ingredients.
 Simmer on low for 45 minutes to an hour.

-I actually have a vegetarian chili recipe right here that’s extremely delicious.
+I mentioned already that I have a vegetarian chili recipe right here that’s extremely delicious but requires a few more ingredients.
 If you want to add a little more veggies to the chili – feel free.
 Corn, bell peppers, celery, and carrots all work really well in chili recipes.

-Red kidney beans are always my go-to bean for chilis but pinto beans, black beans, and great northern beans all work well if you don’t have kidney beans handy.
+Red kidney beans are always my go-to for chilis, but pinto beans, black beans, and great northern beans all work well if you don’t have kidney beans handy.
 Feel free to mix and match, too.
+I have a famous three-bean chili recipe right here that is extra delicious but also has quite a few more ingredients than this classic chili recipe.

 You also don’t have to use canned beans if you prefer dried beans.
 Just make sure to soak your beans overnight and cook them before you add them to this recipe.

-You can use fresh tomatoes.
+You can use fresh tomatoes instead of canned ones.
 To equal one can worth, you probably need at least 5 or 6 tomatoes.
-I like my chili more tomato-y so I would always opt for more tomatoes rather than less when using fresh ones.
+I like my chili more tomato-y, so I would always opt for more tomatoes rather than less when using fresh ones.

 If you try this classic crockpot beef chili, leave a rating and a comment with how it went and any tweaks you made!!
 It helps others who make it too!Print